The Chandler Difference

-One of the first things you might notice about your new Chandler Bat is the black ink dot on the handle of the wood.
-But before we explain what that is, we first need to explain why it’s there.
+One of the first things you might notice about your new Chandler Bat is a circle where the paint is missing with what looks like a black ink smudge on the handle of the wood.
+Before we explain what it is, we need to explain why it’s there.
 Back in 2009, concerns about the safety and durability of wood bats, particularly at the Major League level, were called in to question.
-Bats were breaking at an alarming rate, and sharp shards were flying through the air, endangering the safety of players and spectators.
+Bats were breaking at an alarming rate, flying through the air, endangering the safety of players and even spectators.

-To test whether a bat has good slope of grain, we take a drop of black ink and place it onto the handle after the bat has been sanded down.
-It is often hard to see the way in which the grain runs on hard maple, so as the ink soaks into the wood, it will “bleed” along the grain.
+It is difficult to see the way in which the grain runs on hard maple.
+So to test whether a bat has good slope of grain with the Ink Dot test, we take a drop of black ink and place it onto the handle after the bat has been sanded down.
+As the ink soaks into the wood, it will “bleed” along the grain.
 If it bleeds straight, then we know that we have made you a bat with a strong, durable, safe piece of wood.
-This is why the Ink Dot test remains a necessary and interesting part of the Chandler Bat making process.
+This is why the Ink Dot test is such a necessary part of the Chandler Bat making process.

 Science & Engineering

 At Chandler Bats, we aren’t only interested in crafting bats that are distinctive in look, but also in power and durability.
 The art of harnessing every ounce of density from a log takes time and patience.
 Our craftsmen and engineers are each driven to find the most effective and lasting solutions possible to ensure success and confidence at the plate.